/opt/midpoint/bin/midpoint.sh generate

 Running midPoint with systemd

-This page describes how to set up midPoint server for systemd
+This page describes how to set up midPoint server for systemd run control.

 This is the usual setup to start midPoint automatically after a system boot on UNIX-like (Linux) systems.

-In the instructions on this page, a static definition of the systemd
+In the instructions on this page, a static definition of the systemd service is used.

-service customized to your environment, you can use the following feature of midpoint.sh:
+If you want to generate the systemd service customized to your environment, you can use the following feature of midpoint.sh:

-The following steps assume the midPoint installation in the /opt/midpoint
+The following steps assume the midPoint installation in the /opt/midpoint directory.

-Both the directory and its content are owned by the previously created user midpoint
+Both the directory and its content are owned by the previously created user midpoint.

-The service will be started as the user midpoint
+The service will be started as the user midpoint and will listen on the default TCP port 8080.

 Start midPoint Service

-To start midPoint as a systemd
+To start midPoint as a systemd service:

 -